z3nsh0w/QUARK/README.md

  + Ability to listen to and save your playlists from Yandex Music (immediately with track tags).
  + Automatic login to your account and getting a token to work with Yandex Music

- There are currently several limitations:
- 0. NO LINUX SUPPORT...
-I'M CRYING...

- 1. No online support for real-time work (work without saving local playlists).
-Playlists are completely cached on your device.
-If desired, they can be exported from the %temp%/quark folder.

- 2. Only listening to user playlists is available.

- 3. Works only with a Yandex Plus subscription

- The following functionality will be added in the near future:
+ #### The following functionality will be added in the near future:
  + changing user playlists
  + searching for tracks across all Yandex Music
  + mixing Yandex Music and local tracks.
  + loading local tracks into Yandex Music
  + ability to select track loading quality.
  + display of short video clips just like in Yandex Music Mobile

+ #### There are currently several limitations:
+ + 0. NO LINUX SUPPORT...
+I'M CRYING...
+ + 1. No online support for real-time work (work without saving local playlists).
+Playlists are completely cached on your device.
+If desired, they can be exported from the %temp%/quark folder.
+ + 2. Only listening to user playlists is available.
+ + 3. Works only with a Yandex Plus subscription

 ## Coming Soon:
  + release 1